snake-345/VersionOneEnhancements/README.md

 3. Agree installation
 4. Profit

+## Safari extension
+Sorry safari extension you may install only manualy, because for publish to extensions.apple.com i need apple developer account which costs 100$ in year.
+It free extension and i not want pay 100$ in year)

 ## If you use it
 The best thanks is to put a star on github. =D